 Flowering Basics Weeks 3-8

-Okay, let’s continue our flowering journey as we go from week three through week 8.
+Okay, let’s continue our cannabis flowering journey as we go from week three through week 8.

 Weeks 3-4: Buds Form